All the details for the communications category.

 attribute you provide must contain either a valid email address or the

 attribute must be of type Person

-In version 7, if the Send To Email Addresses is a group or security
+If the Send To Email Addresses is a group or security

 role, you have the option of limiting the recipients of the email based on the group role attribute in the Send to Group Role field.